samsuh/2026-journal/README.md

 # 2026-journal

+## 6/24/26 - Wednesday
+- DONE ~~Gym.
+Set B, but only squats/light deadlift, brace practice. then machines, lat pulldown and leg adduction"~~
+  - practice bracing. push out from bellybutton using muscles, then breathe in bracing, exhale bracing, etc.

 ## 6/23/26 - Tuesday
 - Rest day.
 Nope. did a zwift ride. gassed pretty hard and felt super sleepy during the ride. looking it up it says thats a type of bonk. someone else suggested it might be a sugar crash from eating cereal before riding. was a weird sensation falling asleep on a bike.